RTBHOUSE/big-bang-py/README.md

 - You may find pre-configured [.isort.cfg](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.isort.cfg) in the root of this repo.

-    - Invoke task `update_isort` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `.isort.cfg` by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py)
+    - Invoke task `update_isort` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `.isort.cfg` by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py).

 - It is recommended to include Isort in your linting Invoke task and also run it during pre-commit Git Hook.
-Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit).
+Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit) files.

 - To manage all edge cases, [disable Isort per line or for entire file](https://github.com/timothycrosley/isort#skip-processing-of-imports-outside-of-configuration).

+## McCabe - Code Complexity Checker

+- [mccabe](https://github.com/pycqa/mccabe) library automatically detects over-complex code based on cyclomatic complexity (for curious, consult [tutorialspoint](https://www.tutorialspoint.com/software_testing_dictionary/cyclomatic_complexity.htm) and [Wikipedia](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).

+- Cyclomatic complexity is roughly equivalent to one plus the number of loops and if statements.
+The simple interpretation is that it is an upper bound for the number of test cases required to obtain branch coverage of the code.
+So, in the context of testing, cyclomatic complexity can be used to estimate the required effort for writing tests.

+- Code with high cyclomatic complexity (usually assumed as 10+) is likely to be difficult to understand and therefore have a higher probability of containing defects.

+- It is recommended to include McCabe in your linting Invoke task and also run it during pre-commit Git Hook.
+Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit) files.

+    - Cut-off complexity is currently assumed to be 7.
+However, this number should be adjusted to reflect your experience and project's needs.

+- Invoke task `update_mccabe` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `run-mccabe.py` script by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py).